Curvature identities on almost Hermitian manifolds and applications: Curvatures of Levi-Civita and Canonical Connections

-which means that the holomorphic sectional curvature of the Levi-Civita connection is not less than the holomorphic sectional curvature of the canonical connection.
+So, the holomorphic sectional curvature of the Levi-Civita connection is not less than the holomorphic sectional curvature of the canonical connection.
 Furthermore, when the manifold is nearly K\"ahler,

-which means that the holomorphic sectional curvature of the Levi-Civita connection is the same as the holomorphic sectional curvature of the canonical connection. \end{cor} By that when the complex structure is integrable, $\tau_{ij}^\bk=0$, we have the following corollary. \begin{cor} Let $(M,J,g)$ be an Hermitian manifold and fixed a unitary frame.
+which means that the holomorphic sectional curvature of the Levi-Civita connection is the same as the holomorphic sectional curvature of the canonical connection. \end{cor} By that when the complex structure is integrable, $\tau_{ij}^\bk=0$, we have the following corollary. \begin{cor} Let $(M,J,g)$ be a Hermitian manifold and fixed a local unitary $(1,0)$-frame.
 Then